 Students learn best when practicing academic integrity.
 A lack of integrity is displayed in acts such as deception, abuse of confidentiality, cheating, inappropriate collaboration, or plagiarism.
 Plagiarism occurs when a student presents the words or ideas of another person or an artificial intelligence (AI) tool in such a way as to give others the impression that it is their own words or ideas.
 In academic writing, there should be no doubt which words or ideas are the student's and which are drawn from other sources or AI.
 Students are expected to submit their own original work and give due recognition to sources from which all substantial phrases, sentences or even ideas are drawn.
 Note also that you may not submit work done in one course to satisfy the requirements of another course (unless both instructors agree beforehand to accept such work).
-See here for examples of plagiarism and further guidelines in the Student Handbook.
+See here for examples of plagiarism and further guidelines in the <a href="https://examples.com/students assignment, you will automatically receive a summary on Populi that includes your submitted files along with an originality score (a high originality score is positive).

-Horizon and MCS have a subscription to software that ensures the originality of academic writing, verifies the proper citation of all sources, and detects AI-generated content.
-When you submit an assignment, you will automatically receive a summary on Populi that includes your submitted files along with an originality score (a high originality score is positive).
+Horizon has a subscription to software that ensures the originality of academic writing, verifies the proper citation of all sources, and detects AI-generated content.
+When you submit an